 Growing a Staghorn Fern in the Garden

-Staghorn ferns are hardy in zones 9-12.
+Staghorn ferns are hardy in zones 9 to 12.
 That being said, when growing staghorn ferns outdoors it is important to know that they may need to be protected if temperatures dip below 55 degrees F. (13 C.).
 This is why many people grow staghorn ferns in wire baskets or mounted on a piece of wood, so they can be taken indoors if it becomes too cold for them outdoors.
 The staghorn fern varieties Platycerium bifurcatum and Platycerium veitchi can reportedly handle temperatures as low as 30 degrees F. (-1 C.).

 Most often, staghorn ferns outdoors are grown in a hanging wire basket with sphagnum moss around the root ball.
 Staghorn ferns get most of the water they need from humidity in the air; however, in dry conditions it may be necessary to mist or water your staghorn fern if it looks like it is beginning to wilt.